electric-sql/electric/website/docs/guides/writes.md

 The second pattern extends the online pattern above with support for local offline writes with simple optimistic state.

 Optimistic state is state that you display "optimistically" whilst waiting for an asynchronous operation, like sending data to a server, to complete.
-This allows writes to be accepted when offline and/or displayed locally immediately to the user, by merging the synced state with the optimistic state when rendering the information.
+This allows local writes to be accepted when offline and displayed immediately to the user, by merging the synced state with the optimistic state when rendering.

 When the writes do succeed, they are automatically synced back to the app via Electric and the local optimistic state can be discarded.